Publish-header

 Please note that our Parish Office hours have changed, being closed on Monday and Friday, and open Tuesday--Thursday, 10:00 a.m. to 4:00 p.m.

 8:15 a.m.
-Matins and Divine Liturgy
+Matins and Divine Liturgy followed by

 NEWS